Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-oUR-uYAevLM.md

 ### Transcript

-> uh so say great work for the game of the design people people showing love
+> so say great work for the game of the design people people showing love